mrchrisster/MiSTer_SAM/README.md

 (Thanks to [@HendrixTrog](https://twitter.com/HendrixTrog) for the video!)

 # MiSTer Super Attract Mode (SAM)
-**MiSTer SAM puts all your games on display to enjoy whenever your MiSTer is idle!**
+**SAM puts all your games on display to enjoy whenever your MiSTer is idle!**

 ## What is it?
 Like a screen saver, MiSTer SAM comes on when your MiSTer is idle.
 Then SAM will launch a random game from your library every few minutes.
 If you like a game that's currently playing, just pick up your controller and push a button, press a key, or move the mouse.
 SAM will start another game once you return to the main menu.
 Then the gaming tour begins again!